ElvisNjogu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that adds /action to the PATH
+Script that counts the number of directories in the PATH